-The hibernation option is very useful as compare to the sleep option. sleep puts your open documents, files, and folders in memory and takes a small amount of power as well.
+The hibernation option is very useful compared to the sleep option. sleep puts your open documents, files, and folders in memory and takes a small amount of power as well.
 On the other hand, Hibernating Windows saves the state of all open documents, files, and folders in a file created on your hard disk and shut down the computer.
-Next time whenever you turn on your computer you will get everything open and ready where you’ve left it last time.
+Next time whenever you turn on your computer you will get everything open and ready where you left it last time.

 Table of content

 In this guide, you will learn how to enable or disable Hibernate in Windows from Command Prompt and Control Panel.
 Also, If the hibernate option is not available in the Start menu after enabling it through the command prompt, learn how to bring back the missing hibernate option under the Start button > Power menu.

 Turn on Hibernate Windows 11 / 10

 Click the Start button and then start typing cmd.
 In the search results right-click on the Command Prompt and select the Run as administrator option.
 User account control might ask you to allow this app to make a change, just click Yes and let it run.

 - When the Command Prompt window is open make sure you see the word Administrator in the title of that window.
 That means the command prompt is running with administrator privileges.

 powercfg -h onand hit Enter to execute it.